FAQ

 Hints for Part Recording

-If you are still using a tape recorder – use only 30 or 60-minute tapes – longer tapes stretch easily.
+- If you are still using a tape recorder, check your recorder batteries often, and use only 30 or 60-minute tapes – longer tapes stretch easily.

 OK.
 You have Made Your First Recording.